-The first legendary notes that spawned the blues and rock-n-roll rang out from Beale Street.
+The first legendary notes that spawned the blues and rock-n-roll rang out from Beale Street in Memphis, Tennessee.
 Haunting guitar licks still echo through the streets even on a quiet downtown night.
-It's official -- Memphis likes the nightlife; it likes to boogie.
-And you will too with some great live music every night of the week.
+Memphis likes the nightlife and likes to boogie—and you will too, with some great live music every night of the week.

-However, for a first-time visitor, Beale Street can be overabundant on neon and noise and seemingly lacking in good music.
+For a first-time visitor, Beale Street can be overabundant with neon and a seemingly lacking of good music.

-Below is a list of clubs on Beale Street that regularly have the best live music and descriptions of the music they offer.
+To avoid sitting through a dull set, explore our list of the best clubs on Beale Street that regularly have the best live music in Memphis.

 182 Beale Street

 B.B.
 King's has one of the most diverse and sophisticated lineups of modern blues and R&B in Memphis.
 Their house band is the B.B.
 King All Star Band, and they regularly feature King Beez, Will Tucker, Memphis Jones, and others.

 The club can be a one-stop choice for the night as there are two levels of dining serving signature dishes like BB's Famous Lip Smacking Ribs and Born on the Bayou Shrimp and Grits, in addition to a dance floor.

 The New Daisy is a concert venue more than a club, but it has regular shows that lean towards alternative and heavy metal acts.

 If you haven't been in a while (or have never been), you'll appreciate the renovations completed in 2015 that added several VIP viewing areas, three bars, and new restrooms.
 The music hall occasionally hosts big names, such as Justin Timberlake or Liz Phair, but more often, they are a venue for Battles of the Bands and all-ages shows as minors are allowed on Beale between 6 am and 11 pm.